Professional Program in Accounting (PPA)

 - Sample Degree Plan

-My goal as director of the Professional Program in Accounting (PPA) is to make PPA one of the top-rated accounting programs in the country.
-PPA aims to place its students in the most competitive professional internships and full-time positions, and I expect that our students will become leaders in the accounting profession and the business world.
+Our goal as directors of the Professional Program in Accounting (PPA) is to make PPA one of the top-rated accounting programs in the country.
+PPA aims to place its students in the most competitive professional internships and full-time positions, and we expect that our students will become leaders in the accounting profession and the business world.

-I look forward to the continued growth of the program.
-If you are interested in joining the program or would like to find out how you can recruit students from PPA, please feel free to contact me.
+We look forward to the continued growth of the program.
+If you are interested in joining the program or would like to find out how you can recruit students from PPA, please feel free to contact Elizabeth Pigg – Office hours (PPA Lounge): Tuesday, Wednesday & Thursday 9:00 a.m – 2:00 p.m.

 Please note that satisfaction of minimum admission requirements does not guarantee acceptance into the PPA program.